-This is an introductory studio course that exposes students to a variety of historical, traditional, and alternative photographic processes, expanding their experience and understanding the medium of photography.
+This is an introductory studio course that exposes students to a variety of historical, traditional, and alternative photographic processes, expanding their experience and understanding within the medium of photography.
 Students will explore various techniques, including photograms, pinhole cameras, view cameras, cyanotypes, and mordancage.
 Photographic topics will typically be open-ended, allowing students to pursue a mastery of each technique or address artistic, conceptual development based on their future academic and career goals.

-ART210 introduces the basic concepts of visual and contextual analysis in the form of a historical survey of paintings, sculpture, architecture, and other art forms from prehistoric and ancient cultures to circa 1450 CE.
+This course is the first half of a two-part introductory survey of art history which introduces the basic concepts of visual and contextual analysis in the form of a historical survey of paintings, sculpture, architecture, and other art forms from prehistoric and ancient cultures to circa 1450 CE.

 This course introduces students to basic methods of traditional printmaking.
 Each student will complete individual assignments utilizing multiple printmaking media including monoprint, paper lithography, and silkscreen.
 Demonstrative instruction will be given in woodcut, etching, engraving, and multiple transfer techniques.
 Students will learn how to identify various types of papers and will become familiar with a number of fundamental print concepts such as editioning, registration, group problem solving, and collaboration.

 This course is designed to address the needs of education majors while providing opportunities to develop skills in pedagogy, leadership and advocacy, and personal inquiry in visual arts.

 This course is an exploration of materials and techniques leading toward conceptual advancement and an investigation of personal aesthetics.
 The assignments in each course will range from exercises to fully developed works based in conceptual research.

-This course serves as an indepth study of problem-solving and conceptual development through digital image manipulation, integration of type and graphics, and overall layout design.
+This course serves as an in-depth study of problem-solving and conceptual development through digital image manipulation, integration of type and graphics, and overall layout design.
 Primarily utilizing Adobe Photoshop and Illustrator, course assignments address a variety of complex design problems that encourage both technical and conceptual graphic design solutions.